BigPolarBear1/Factorization_new/README.md

 I.e if a quadratic coefficient mod 11 is 5, then the squared one is 5^2 mod 11, 5^2 - 4*4387 = 0 mod 11.
 So I know there is a relation there with 4N inbetween.
 I got to start generalizing this ...
 I just need to find multiple relations like this... then multiply them together .... i cant think clearly in this place with all the stress going on.

 Wasted atleast 2 weeks going down wrong rabbit holes when the real answer was infront of me all along...
 I tried to mimic traditional QS... while in reality I had to zero in on finding relations in quadratic coefficients mod P in isolation.. there's no point in pivoting my findings into normal QS.. that is conveluted and nullifies any of its strengths... ergh.
 FUCK.
 AND FUCK MICROSOFT.

+FFFFFUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUCK.
+I wasted so much time.
+I CAN BUILD SMOOTHS AFTER ALL.
+JUST HAVE TO FIND RELATIONS MOD P. FUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUCK!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+GO TO HELL.
+I guess I gave my enemies extra time.
+But now, I will be done in a matter of days for real.
+Now it finally clicked.
+FUUUUCK.
+These assholes stalking my github commits must think I'm some idiot who can't do math.
+Yea, well, I just get lost going down wrong rabbit holes sometimes... it happens.
+Only been doing math for less then 2 years.
+Now, this mistake I wont make in the future again, it's how I get stronger every day, hahahaha.